Lorenz system: Overview

-From a technical standpoint, the Lorenz system is nonlinear, aperiodic, three-dimensional and deterministic.
-The Lorenz equations have been the subject of hundreds of research articles, and at least one book-length study.
+From a technical standpoint, the Lorenz system is nonlinear, aperiodic, three-dimensional, and deterministic.
+While originally for weather, the equations have since been found to model behavior in a wide variety of systems, including lasers, dynamos, electric circuits, and even some chemical reactions.
+The Lorenz equations have been the subject of hundreds of research articles and at least one book-length study.